MachFrum/Day-1-Assignment.-PLP-S.E-/README.md

 # Day-1-Assignment.-PLP-S.E-

-# SE_Day1

-SOFTWARE ENGINEERING DAY 1 ASSIGNMENT.
+SOFTWARE ENGINEERING DAY 1 ASSIGNMENT.-

 QUESTIONS :
 -

 PART 1: Introduction to Software Engineering
+-

 A) Explain what software engineering is and discuss its importance in the technology industry.